automation-tasks-rs/cargo-auto/DEVELOPMENT.md

 Inside the cargo-auto project, there are some Rust sub-projects that are templates.
 I can open a new editor for these directories and build these crates independently.
 So it is easy to debug and develop.
 Sadly, I cannot publish these directories and files to `crates.io`.
 I can effectively publish only the source code inside my main Rust project `cargo-auto`.
-Therefore, before publishing I copy the content of these files into the modules `template_new_auto_mod.rs` on every build.
+Therefore, before publishing I copy the content of these files into the modules `template_new_auto_for_cli_mod.rs` on every build.
 It is not difficult now that Rust has fantastic [raw strings](https://doc.rust-lang.org/rust-by-example/std/str.html).
 For this repetitive task as always, I prepared an automation task in `automation_tasks_rs`.